John Hancock Insurance

 What healthy activities will earn points?

-Points can be earned from physical activity (running, biking, swimming, etc.), as well as getting a flu shot, going to the dentist, buying healthy food, watching educational webinars and getting eight or more consecutive hours of sleep.
+Points can be earned from physical activity (running, biking, swimming, etc.), as well as getting a flu shot, going to the dentist, buying healthy food, watching educational webinars and getting a good night's rest — just to name a few ways.
 A complete list of point-earning activities is available in the Points Planner on the member website.

 Can I earn points/savings when I buy healthy foods?

 Yes!
 Vitality GO and Vitality PLUS members can earn up to 50 Vitality Points each month for their qualifying healthy food purchases, and save up to $120 a month on Healthy Savings weekly promoted items using the Healthy Savings card or mobile app.
 In addition, Vitality GO members can save up to an additional $15 a month on fresh produce purchases, and Vitality PLUS members can save up to $50 a month.

 Do I need to be physically active to participate?